 Now, let me put it straight and clear: no AI-based super-resolution algorithm is present today in any of Amped’s commercial products!
 But that doesn’t mean we should not ask ourselves questions about them, experiment with them, and evaluate them.

 An interesting question is whether these recent SR techniques could help face recognition made by a human operator.
-We thus devised a study in which we addressed such a question through a simple yet insightful experiment: we used two state-of-the-art deep learning-based SR algorithms to enhance some very low-resolution faces of 30 worldwide celebrities.
-We then asked a heterogeneous group of more than 130 individuals to recognize them and compared the recognition accuracy against the one achieved by presenting a simple bicubic-interpolated version of the same faces.
+We thus devised a study in which we addressed such a question through a simple yet insightful experiment.
+We used two state-of-the-art deep learning-based SR algorithms to enhance some very low-resolution faces of 30 worldwide celebrities.
+Then, we asked a heterogeneous group of more than 130 individuals to recognize them and compared the recognition accuracy against the one achieved by presenting a simple bicubic-interpolated version of the same faces.
 Results are somehow surprising: despite an undisputed general superiority of SR-enhanced images in terms of visual appearance, SR techniques brought no considerable advantage in overall recognition accuracy.

 So how come better images brought overall no gain in identification accuracy?
 The general impression is that neural networks sometimes removed peculiar traits and replaced them with “more standard” ones, thus hindering identification.
 Here’s an example of Tommy Lee Jones’s face: the peculiar shape of the eyes, visible on the left, high-resolution image, is not reflected in the super-resolution image shown on the right.
 And indeed, people recognized better the celebrity when confronted with the bicubic interpolated image (center).